ShantanuRauthan/CookieClicker/README.md

 # CookieClicker
 A bot which employs selenium to auto run the cookie clicker game by Orteil for you.
+You need to change the directory of the webdriver which you are using

 Original Game Site: https://orteil.dashnet.org/cookieclicker/